sonnynomnom/Codecademy-Learn-SQL/Datasets.md

 	EA to the CTO
 - Ryan Tuck, Sofware Engineer, Data Engineering Team (ryan.tuck@warbyparker.com)
   - Runs their internal SQL course

+**Twitch** Final Project (Games)

+- Zach is sending email

+**Coinbase**

+- Zach send out an email

+**HackerNews** (hn@ycombinator.com)

+- Scott Bell, Moderator Software (scott@ycombinator.com)
+  - "We’ve been a little swamped."
+  - It’s fine to use the HR logo as long as it’s clear that it’s not an official YC or HN project.
+It’s not that we mind being associated, we just can’t handle any extra support emails! ;)

 **Magic Leap** (VR apps)